enkidevs/curriculum/security/appsec/access-control/identify-broken-access-control.md

 2. Determine and document the proper access requirements for that resource (which users, what credentials).
 Ask yourself questions like: does the user need to be an admin for this feature?
 Do they need to be a paid user to activate this screen?
 3. Scan your application by visiting that resource with each credential type and report which HTTP status code is reported back.
 (Paid vs unpaid users, different plan levels, logged in vs not logged in, has access to group vs does not have access, etc)

 Burp Suite, and Mozilla have a scanner that can help with this process.
 Postman can also be configured to use some kinds of authentication tokens to access resources.
-Bookmark this insight to receive a link.

 ---
 ## Practice